Choosing the Right Light Modifier for Portraits

 The mind is like an umbrella.
 Its most useful when open.”—Walter Gropius

-Soft boxes are controllable and available in large sizes that when placed close to a subject produce soft, yet directional light.
-There are lots of accessories, such as grids or louvers, that make the lighting even across the plane of light.
+On the other hand, soft boxes are more controllable and are available in large sizes that when placed close to a subject produce soft, yet directional light.
+There are lots of accessories available for soft boxes, including grids or louvers, that you can add to make the lighting even across the plane of light.
 What’s the downside?
-Even an inexpensive softbox, like Impact’s 36-inch Small Octagonal Luxbanx, ain’t cheap so that directionality comes with a price.
+Even an inexpensive softbox, like a 37-4-inch Godox Octa Softbox ($69) is more expensive than an umbrella and prices go up from that. so directionality comes with a price tag.

-How I made this shot: The old lighting saw that the closer the light, the softer it is and the bigger a light source the softer it becomes plays out in this image I made of Colleen Breanne.
-I switched from the black background that’s shown in the setup spot, to a (no longer available) Silverlake Photo Blush Colorsmack background. then I used two Dynalite Baja B4 monolights: One is placed at the rear of my studio with the 48-inch Black/Silver Umbrella and the other is at camera right with a white 60-inch, 16-rib white parabolic umbrella in shoot-through mode.
-Camera used was a Panasonic Lumix GH4 with Olympus 45mm f/1.8 lens and an exposure of 1/160 sec at f/9 and ISO 200.
-Google’s Vignette Blur was used to soften the bottom edges of the photograph.
+How I made this shot: The old lighting adage that the closer the light, the softer it is and the bigger a light source the softer it becomes plays out in this image I made of Colleen.
+I switched from the black background own in the setup spot above right, to a Silverlake Photo Accessories “Blush” Colorsmack background.
+Lighting consists of two Dynalite Baja B4 monolights: One is placed at camera right with a white 60-inch, 16-rib white parabolic umbrella used in shoot-through mode. while the other is located at the rear (left) of my 11×15-foor studio with a 48-inch Black/Silver umbrella attachec.
+The camera used was a Panasonic Lumix GH4 with Olympus 45mm f/1.8 lens and an exposure of 1/160 sec at f/9 and ISO 200.
+The Vignette Blur filter from Color Efex was used to soften the bottom edges of the photograph.

 The truth is that there is no “one size fits all” solution to portrait or glamour lighting.
-Just as you will have to select the right lens and ISO for an available light portrait, when it comes to working with artificial light you need to select the right tool for the job at hand.
+Just as you’ll need to select the right lens and ISO for an available light portrait, when it comes to working with artificial light you need to select the right lighting modifier for the job at hand.

 My book Joe Farace’s Glamour Photography is full of tips, tools and techniques for glamour and boudoir photography and includes information on all of the cameras used as well as the complete exposure data for each image.
 New copies are available from Amazon for $26.92 with used copies starting at $8.91 as I write this.
 Kindle copies are available for $19.99 for those preferring a digital format.